vostok/devtools/tcs-create-options/readme.txt

 Usage example:

 tcscreateoptions <directory>
-	Recursively scans all *.cs files in given <directory> and prints any 'TaskCompletionSource' creation without configured 'TaskCreationOptions'.
-Fails in the end if any incorrect awaits were found.
+	Recursively scans all *.cs files in given <directory> and prints any 'TaskCompletionSource' creations without configured 'TaskCreationOptions'.
+Fails in the end if any incorrect creations were found.